anisAronno/laravel-self-updater/README.md

 ### Config File

-The `config/auto-updater.php` file contains important settings:
+The `config/self-updater.php` file contains important settings:

 - **Repository Configuration**: The file uses `VCSProviderFactory` to create an appropriate adapter based on your `RELEASE_URL`.
 - **Excluded Items**: Define files and folders to exclude from updates.
-- **Middleware**: Specify which middleware to apply to the auto-updater's API endpoints.
+- **Middleware**: Specify which middleware to apply to the self-updater's API endpoints.
 - **Composer Dependencies**: Configure whether to run Composer install or update during the update process.

 ### Excluding Items from Updates

-Edit the `exclude_items` array in `config/auto-updater.php`:
+Edit the `exclude_items` array in `config/self-updater.php`:

 ```php
 "exclude_items" => [